Joint Scheduling of Deferrable and Nondeferrable Demand with Colocated Stochastic Supply: Numerical Results

-In Fig. \ref{fig:MCRun_ind_syn} and Fig.\ref{fig:MCRun_Mark_syn}, we plotted the Monte Carlo simulation results using the synthetic test dataset that follows the same distribution as the training dataset.
-PTRL has the smallest gap to the optimal policy, achieving 3.34\%, which aligns with the learning results.
-Under Markovian model, we can not compute optimal policy, hence, the relative gap to the PTRL algorithm is shown in Fig.\ref{fig:MCRun_Mark_syn}.
+In Figs.~\ref{fig:MCRun_ind_syn} and \ref{fig:MCRun_Mark_syn}, we plotted the Monte Carlo simulation results using the synthetic test dataset that follows the same distribution as the training dataset.
+PTRL had the smallest gap to the optimal policy, achieving 3.34\%, which aligns with the learning results.
+Under Markovian model, we could not compute optimal policy, hence, the relative gap to the PTRL algorithm is shown in Fig.~\ref{fig:MCRun_Mark_syn}.
 The MPC's performance improved under Markovian model, which was possible due to better prediction using AR(1) model.
+In addition to cumulative rewards, Figs.~\ref{fig:MCRun_ind_syn} and \ref{fig:MCRun_Mark_syn} report the average incomplete demand ratio (red dashed line) and the standard deviation of rewards (error bars).
+PTRL achieved the lowest incomplete demand ratio among all benchmarks.
+The standard deviations were comparable across all algorithms, suggesting that reward variance was primarily driven by the stochasticity of EV charging demand arrivals and renewable generation rather than by the scheduling algorithm.

+Fig.~\ref{fig:learned_threshold} compares the thresholds learned by PTRL with the optimal thresholds at the last interval of the off-peak period, under the independent renewable generation model.
+The upper procrastination threshold $\theta_t^+$ was plotted against the number of remaining on-peak intervals following the off-peak period.
+The learned thresholds closely trackd the theoretical values across most of the range.
+Excluding the first two data points, where the absolute values of the optimal thresholds are small and relative errors are amplified, the learned thresholds fell within 0.42--10.90\% of the optimal values.

+The computation times for evaluating 2000 Monte Carlo runs were 779.8 s for MPC, 42.0 s for PTRL, 10.4 s for SAC, and 4.7 s for DDPG.
+MPC was approximately 19 times slower than PTRL, demonstrating the computational benefit of PTRL in the online implementation.